68,99 €

 • Broschiertes Buch

-Wide-ranging and ambitiously conceived, this Research Companion investigates Shakespeare's relationship to the classic in two broad senses.
-The essays analyze Shakespeare's specific debts to classical works and weigh his classicism's likeness and unlikeness to that of others in his time; and also evaluate the effects of that classical influence to
+In this wide-ranging and ambitiously conceived Research Companion, contributors explore Shakespeare's relationship to the classic in two broad senses.
+The essays analyze Shakespeare's specific debts to classical works and weigh his classicism's likeness and unlikeness to that of others in his time; they also evaluate the effects of that classical influence to assess the extent to which it is connected with whatever qualities still make Shakespeare, himself, a classic (arguably the classic) of modern world literature and drama.
+The first sense of the classic which the volume addresses is the…mehr

 Produktbeschreibung